Table of Contents

 The key to working with influencers is being authentic.
-We also did a lot of work collaborating with beauty bloggers who had never reviewed a hand sanitizer before on how our product is actually a skincare product.
+We also did a lot of work collabourating with beauty bloggers who had never reviewed a hand sanitiser before on how our product is actually a skincare product.

-As for our go-to tech stack, Google Analytics is by far the most under-utilized tool in ecommerce.
-We use it daily to understand consumer patterns and feed our growth, web, ads, and creative teams with real-time insight into funnel conversions, consumer archetype behavior, consumer interaction behavior, and channel index rates.
+As for our go-to tech stack, Google Analytics is by far the most under-utilised tool in ecommerce.
+We use it daily to understand consumer patterns and feed our growth, web, ads, and creative teams with real-time insight into funnel conversions, consumer archetype behaviour, consumer interaction behaviour, and channel index rates.

 Klaviyo is by far the best ESP — it is our source for all automations, which allows us to convert more shoppers, retain more customers, and ultimately provide a better experience for long-term brand loyalty.
 Their data management system is outstanding.

-Working with the right 3PL to fulfill demand
+Working with the right 3PL to fulfil demand

 Touchland has been working with ShipBob since 2018 and there are several reasons why ShipBob has been the perfect partner.